 Safe & Healthy Workplace Environment 1 (We Need To Talk) 2 (More Work to Do) 3 (Getting There!)
-4 (Advancing to Role Model) 5 (Absolute Role Model) Approach to integrating environmental impact on women and girls, including the climate change vulnerabilities between women and men, in its environmental protection measures A maximum of 5 points could be allocated on this parameter depending on what management framework has been applied, i.e., if the company practices one of the following dimensions scores 1, if it has all of the five practices scores 5: Approach to address sexual harassment and gender-based-violence in the workplace A maximum of 5 points could be allocated on this parameter depending on what management framework has been applied, i.e., if the company practices one of the following dimensions scores 1, if it has all of the five practices scores 5: Approach to occupation- al health and safety addresses the specific health, safety, and hygiene needs of women at work A maximum of 5 points could be allocated on this parameter depending on what management framework has been applied, i.e., if the company practices one of the following dimensions scores 1, if it has all of the five practices scores 5: Approach to promote gender equality and women's empowerment through inclusion, transparency and respect policies and practices A maximum of 5 points could be allocated on this parameter depending on what management framework has been applied, i.e., if the company practices one of the following dimensions scores 1, if it has all of the five practices scores 5:
+4 (Advancing to Role Model) 5 (Absolute Role Model) Approach to integrating environmental impact on women and girls, including the climate change vulnerabilities between women and men, in its environmental protection measures A maximum of 5 points could be allocated on this parameter depending on what management framework has been applied, i.e., if the company practices one of the following dimensions scores 1, if it has all of the five practices scores 5: Commitment (Evidence of stakeholder consultation) Communication Implementation Measurement Accountability and Transparency Approach to address sexual harassment and gender-based-violence in the workplace A maximum of 5 points could be allocated on this parameter depending on what management framework has been applied, i.e., if the company practices one of the following dimensions scores 1, if it has all of the five practices scores 5: Commitment (Evidence of stakeholder consultation) Communication Implementation Measurement Accountability and Transparency Approach to occupational health and safety addresses the specific health, safety, and hygiene needs of women at work A maximum of 5 points could be allocated on this parameter depending on what management framework has been applied, i.e., if the company practices one of the following dimensions scores 1, if it has all of the five practices scores 5: > Commitment (Evidence of stakeholder consultation) > Communication > Implementation > Measurement > Accountability and Transparency Approach to promote gender equality and women's empowerment through inclusion, transparency and respect policies and practices A maximum of 5 points could be allocated on this parameter depending on what management framework has been applied, i.e., if the company practices one of the following dimensions scores 1, if it has all of the five practices scores 5: Commitment (evidence of stakeholder consultation) Communication Implementation Measurement Accountability and Transparency

 Women-Powered Value Chains 1 (We Need To Talk) 2 (More Work to Do) 3 (Getting There!)
-4 (Advancing to Role Model) 5 (Absolute Role Model) Approach to promote gender diversity in (management) of supplier workforce/ approach to promote gender diversity in supplier employees overall framework has be scores 1, if it has a > Commitmer > Communica > Implementa > Measureme A maximum of 5 points could be allocated on this parameter depending on what management framework has been applied, i.e., if the company practices one of the following dimensions scores 1, if it has all of the five practices scores 5: Approach to target women customers with its products and/services A maximum of 5 points could be allocated on this parameter depending on what management framework has been applied, i.e., if the company practices one of the following dimensions scores 1, if it has all of the five practices scores 5: Women employees in procurement department (percent of total procurement staff) 0% 1 to 10% 11 to 25% 26 to 45% >45% Women/men ratio in marketing and product design (percent of total marketing and product design staff)promotion processes 0% 26 to 45% >45%
+4 (Advancing to Role Model) 5 (Absolute Role Model) Approach to promote gender diversity in (management) of supplier workforce/approach to promote gender diversity in supplier employees overall A maximum of 5 points could be allocated on this parameter depending on what management framework has been applied, i.e., if the company practices one of the following dimensions scores 1, if it has all of the five practices scores 5: Commitment (evidence of stakeholder consultation) Communication Implementation Measurement Accountability and Transparency Approach to target women customers with its products and/services A maximum of 5 points could be allocated on this parameter depending on what management framework has been applied, i.e., if the company practices one of the following dimensions scores 1, if it has all of the five practices scores 5: Commitment (evidence of stakeholder consultation) Communication Implementation Measurement Accountability and Transparency Women employees in procurement department (percent of total procurement staff) 0% 1 to 10% 11 to 25% 26 to 45% >45% Women/men ratio in marketing and product design (percent of total marketing and product design staff)promotion processes 0% 1 to 10% 11 to 25% 26 to 45% >45%